 But the thing is, the U.S. military says no American soldier have been reported missing.
-And an American toy maker, Dragon Model USA, notes the soldier bares a striking resemblance to it Special Ops action figure named Cody.
+And an American toy maker, Dragon Model USA (search), notes the soldier bares a striking resemblance to it Special Ops action figure named Cody.
 Pentagon officials say terrorists are "getting really desperate."

 Dean DNC Chair?

 With the AFL-CIO now declining to endorse a chairman for the Democratic Party and former Texas Congressman Martin Frost now dropping out of the race, Howard Dean seems on his way to victory.

 Dean, by the way, said over the weekend that he "hates Republicans and everything they stand for."
 Speaking at a party forum in New York, he strongly urged Democrats not to adopt Republican viewpoints saying, "Democrats need to be people of conviction.
 We can talk about our faith, but we cannot change our faith.
 Dean, quoted by The New York Daily News says what Democrats need is not new ideas but new and better organization.